MackenzieMolloy/craftastrophe-csurvival-world/README.md

 - Snapshot was taken at 19:03, 29/09/2020 (BST)

-# How to download, and install (windows)
+# How to download, and install on windows

-- Open "Command Propmt", and use "cd <dir>" to a directory of your choice
+- Open "Command Prompt", and use "cd <dir>" to a directory of your choice
 - Then do "git clone https://github.com/MackenzieMolloy/craftastrophe-csurvival-world.git"
 - Once complete, do "git lfs fetch"
 - Now you have the world successfully downloaded